-Mr. Chu is active as a writer and lecturer on issues relevant to the intellectual property bar.
-He was the author of a widely cited article in the Berkeley Technology Law Journal that analyzed statistical trends in Federal Circuit jurisprudence, and contributed written materials for the PRG (Kayton) course on Biotechnology Patents, Licensing and FDA Practice (2004-2005).
-Mr. Chu is currently serving as the Vice Chair of the Law Clerks & Students Committee of the Federal Circuit Bar Association and was a faculty member at the May 2008 Minnesota Bar CLE seminar “Patent Enforcement and Defense.”
+In addition to his active practice, Christian has contributed to developments relevant to the intellectual property bar.
+For example, he was the author of a widely cited article in the Berkeley Technology Law Journal that analyzed statistical trends in Federal Circuit jurisprudence.
+He previously served as the vice chair and co-chair of the law clerks and students committee of the Federal Circuit Bar Association and was a faculty member at the Minnesota Bar CLE seminar “Patent Enforcement and Defense.”

 Vizio, Inc. v.
-LG Electronics, Inc. et al. – (D. Md.) – Represented defendant LGE against patents related to forward error correction.
+LG Electronics Inc. et al. – (D. Md.) – Represented defendant LGE and its subsidiaries against patents related to forward error correction.
 Case settled favorably for LGE after district court granted summary judgment in its favor on its licensing defense, and court was considering LGE’s pending motion to dismiss challenging ownership of the patents-in-suit.